Inland Marine Communications - Overview

 Cliffs Victory in 1953 - FCC Call Letters WD-5645 Waterways Magazine Photo

-The "big" high seas ship-to-shore radiotelephone stations WOO, WOM, WLO, and KMI received most of the attention during the marine radio heyday.
-However, the Great Lakes stations which served the lakes' bulk-carriers and freighters and the inland rivers stations which served the towboats that plied the Mississippi, Ohio, Tennessee, Monongahela, Ten-Tom, etc. were seemingly viewed as "second class."
+The "big" high-seas ship-to-shore radiotelephone stations WOO, WOM, WLO, and KMI received most of the attention during the marine radio heyday.
+However, the Great Lakes stations which served the lakes' bulk-carriers and freighters and the inland rivers stations which served the towboats on the Mississippi, Ohio, Tennessee, Monongahela, Ten-Tom, etc. were seemingly viewed as "second class."
 It's certainly clear that the FCC initially had this view as draconian frequency sharing was imposed on them until late in the era.
 I had no occupational connection to marine radio, but I was a frequent listener to the "tow" and "laker" stations.
-They were never, "second class" to me as I found the traffic on them far more interesting than the "big" stations' traffic.
-Thus, I bring a shortwave listeners limited perspective to this endeavor, but I hope that contributions by those in the industry will correct my misconceptions.
+They were never, "second class," to me as I found the traffic on them far more interesting than the high-seas ship passengers' radioelephone calls made through the "big stations."
+Thus, I bring a shortwave listeners limited perspective to this endeavor, but contributions by those in the industry have corrected most of my misconceptions.

 CW on the lakes goes back to 1910, and perhaps slightly earlier.
 There were many CW stations on the lakes in the years prior to 1935.
 The CW Page has information on Great Lakes CW stations as early as 1910, and predecessors of WLC at Rogers City were using CW in 1922.
 WMI at Lorain, OH initiated radiotelephone for the lakes in the mid-1930s.
 While there must have been CW used for commercial river communications as WGK listed CW frequencies in 1946, it was WJG, Memphis that really got river communications going via radiotelephone service in 1936 (FCC licensed in 1939).
 During the period from the mid 1940s to the mid 1970s AM (amplitude modulated) and later SSB (single sideband) ship-to-shore radiotelephone was the communications mode of choice for the lakes and rivers vessels.